Return to the home page

 Math

 Math is a subject that seems to distance many children, even sometimes those who are mathematically talented.
-If all of math is kept to the pencil and the page, then your child will lost interest.
+If all of math is kept to the pencil and the page, then your child will lose interest.
 Math is something that happens every day in countless ways (try and count them!), and if math is applied to a student’s daily life it will take a more rightful place in a child’s world.

 First, count everything and then count it some more.
 Math is really just a series of glorified systems of advanced counting and measuring.
 Think in terms of units and always name the items you are counting: inches, centimeters, miles, lightyears, grams, kilos, degrees, pennies, pesos, euros, yen, buttons, bicycles, teeth, apples, rice -- the list is truly endless!
 When your kids are young, count with them.
 Count the plates when they set the table, count the forks when they unload the dishwasher, count the number of carrots they ate, the blocks to the library, the books they take home.
 Counting large numbers of small items, like pennies or pebbles or paperclips, will naturally result in grouping them by fives or tens, and early multiplication will begin.